-The story of that period is the subject of a new exhibition, “Twelve Years That Shook and Shaped Washington: 1963-1975,” which just opened at the Smithsonian’s Anacostia Community Museum, in a neighborhood that itself is a reflection of that change.
+The story of that period is the subject of the exhibition, “Twelve Years That Shook and Shaped Washington: 1963-1975,” which ran from December 2015 until October 2016 at the Smithsonian’s Anacostia Community Museum, in a neighborhood that itself is a reflection of that change.

 Once a rural, sparsely populated area south of the Anacostia River, Anacostia became a predominately African-American community after whole blocks of southwest Washington, near the waterfront, were cleared for urban renewal in the early 1960s.

 The museum itself, established nearly half a century ago as the Anacostia Neighborhood Museum, was an experimental outreach project that the Smithsonian Institution fostered in 1967.
 The vision was to speak to the American history experience from a community perspective.
 The facility became the Anacostia Community Museum in 2006, focusing on today’s urban issues.

 “Washington’s history is traditionally told from the top down,” says guest historian Marjorie Lightman, who along with William Zeisel, her partner at the research organization QED Associates worked on the “Twelve Years” project.